-The AAF Metadata Settings Window holds AAF specific settings.
-With the Embed AAF Metadata button selected, the Primary Audio Attenuation (Static) fader will gray out and be completely ignored at Encode time.
+The AAF Metadata Settings will will be used for Primary Audio Attenuation (Static) fader will gray out and be completely ignored at encode time.
 Instead, volume automation pulled from an Automation track contained within the AAF file will be used to dynamically control the Primary Audio Attenuation Metadata contained within the Secondary Audio stream.
-The 5.1 menu under the Primary Audio Attenuation heading is used to select the Automation track that will be used for Primary Audio Attenuation.
+The 5.1 menu under the Primary Audio Attenuation heading is used to select the automation track that will be used for Primary Audio Attenuation.

-When the AAF Panning Motadata: Enable button is selected, the Mono Secondary Audio - Channel Output Mapping static faders will gray out and be completely ignored at Encode time.
-Instead, volume automation pulled from individual Automation tracks contained within the AAF file will be used to dynamically control the Mono Secondary Audio Channel Output Mapping contained within the Secondary Audio stream.
-Each channel menu under the Secondary Audio Panning heading is used to select the volume Automation track that will be used to control output volume for the given output track.
+When the static faders will gray out and be completely ignored at Encode time.
+Instead, volume automation pulled from individual Automation tracks contained within the AAF file will be used to dynamically control the Mono Secondary Audio channel output mapping contained within the Secondary Audio stream.
+Each channel menu under the Secondary Audio Panning heading is used to select the volume automation track that will be used to control output volume for the given output track.

 Example: Selecting an automation track for the Channel under the Secondary Audio Panning heading will essentially take the mono audio input file (imported into the MAS Encoder) and map it out the right channel copying the volume rides that were used in the selected AAF track.
 The same will occur for all other channels.
-AAF Panning Metadata: Enable

-Please look at Section 14 - AAF File Import Supplement for detailed instructions on how this feature should be used as well as the proper way to create AAF Files.
+Please refer to Section 14 - AAF File Import Supplement for detailed instructions on how this feature should be used as well as the proper way to create AAF files.

-Note: All users attempting to use the AAF File feature should read and follow the instructions at Section 14 - AAF File Import Supplement.
+Note: All users attempting to use the AAF file feature should read and follow the instructions at Section 14 - AAF file Import Supplement.